 My hubby decided he was going to keep his bachelor pad and rent it out when we bought our first place together.
 We were completely new to the whole buy-to-let thing and decided we didn’t want the hassle of dealing with tenants ringing with every stupid problem, so we asked a local letting agent to manage the property for us.
 We met with a young guy, a typical estate agent full of BS, but their managing fee wasn’t too extortionate and we thought “what can go wrong?”

 A few days later he called to say he’d found a nice single mum who would be perfect for the property.
 Alarm bells went off straight away as the flat is above some shops in a busy shopping area, on the second floor with no lift!
 The agent assures us she’s fine with the stairs and location.
-He also said “She’ll be getting housing benefit, so we get paid direct by the council.
+He also said “She’ll be getting housing benefit, so we get paid directly by the council.
 No late payments or excuses” We give her the OK and the tenancy agreement is signed and she moves in.

 All is well, until…